BitOfGold/tablepi/README.md

 # TablePI

 TablePI: A Vue table component, with rich functionality.
-Using Tailwind CSS and Daisy UI.
+Using Tailwind CSS and Headless UI.

 ## Development :sunglasses: